-When we think about child development we tend to imagine babies learning to walk, talk and count.
-We do our best to make sure that our child is on track on all these abilities and that he or she doesn’t have difficulties in the future.
+When we think about child development we tend to imagine babies learning to walk, talk, and count.
+We do our best to make sure that our child is on track on all these abilities and that she doesn’t have difficulties in the future.
 But what about learning to identify and express emotions?
 Aren’t these skills important for the future of our kids too?
 They sure are!
 Actually, the social skills that children learn during the first five years are related to their emotional well-being and their ability to adapt in school.
 Plus, they are critical to form successful and lasting relationships all throughout life.
-Thus, as important as physical, linguistic and cognitive development are, emotional and social development is just as relevant.
+Thus, as important as the physical, linguistic, and cognitive development is, emotional and social development is just as relevant.

 But what does emotional development involve?
 Learning the skills to…

 - Understand our own and other people’s feelings

 - Express strong emotions with a constructive approach

 - Have empathy for others

 Surely, as adults, sometimes we are still working on some of these abilities, but we have been developing them since birth!
 Research found that emotional development begins really early in life and that it is critical for the development of the brain architecture, having immense consequences over the course of a lifetime.

 Emotions are biologically based and are wired into multiple regions of the central nervous system.
 With each individual experience and the influence of the environment, these interconnections grow and allow for a more mature emotional behavior to emerge.
 How does this happen in each stage of development?

 For newborn babies and infants, the emotional experiences that shape the interconnections among brain circuits happen during their interactions with a parent or caregiver.
 For example, while being fed, comforted, or held.
 In this early stage, babies are not able to regulate their feelings and their reactions, thus, it’s responsive caregiving and sensitivity that will be associated with positive emotions.